klguial/odoo_notes/odoo_reminders.md

 Upon installation of **account_accountant**, three app views appear, *messaging*, *accounting*, and *reporting*.
 Install **account_asset** and **account_budget** to have menus for assets and budgest under accounting.
 Upon installation of **purchase**, app view *purchases* appear.
 Under Purchase Manu are Requests for Quotation, Purchase Orders, and Suppliers.
-Install also **purchase_requisition** to have a Calls for Bid menu under Purchase/Purchase menu
+Install also **purchase_requisition** to have a Calls for Bid menu under Purchase/Purchase menu.
+Warehouse app also appears.